BMPixel/moffee/README.md

 ## Installation

-moffee is written in Python and is recommended to install with `pipx`:
+moffee is written in Python and is recommended to install with `pipx`.
+See [our documentation](https://moffee.readthedocs.io/en/latest/installation/) for step-by-step instructions.

 ```bash
 pipx install moffee